workingDog/scalastix/README.md

 ### Conventions

-The "type" parameter of the classes, is set to a constant with the required type name.

 All SDO classes have their required parameters listed first, followed by the optionals.

-All SDO and SRO constructors start with their "id" parameter, if omitted, a random id with the correct type is generated.
+All SDO and SRO constructors start with the "type" parameter of the classe, if omitted, a correct type is generated.
+Then the "id" parameter, if omitted, a random id with the correct type is generated.
  This is followed by the "created" and "modified" parameters, if omitted a timestamp now is generated for those.

+Similarly for Bundle, "type" and "spec_version" are set automatically, "id" can also be generated if desired.

 ## Usage